hemancini/2fa-authenticator.cl/src/content/docs/en/docs/index.md

 ### How to install?

-You can install the 2FA-Authenticator extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/2fa-authenticator/pnnmjhghimefjdmdilmlhnojccjgpgeh).
+You can install the 2FA-Authenticator extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/2fa-authenticator/pnnmjhghimefjdmdilmlhnojccjgpgeh) or [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/2fa-authenticator/hgnbjfcmpjakgfkjmmidclfkhedggmeo).

 ### How to use?